SeisComP/seiscomp/doc/base/glossary.rst

       found, e.g. by :term:`F-K` analysis.

    beam packing
-      Equvialent to the :term:`F-K` analysis where the :term:`beam` and the related parameters such as :term:`beam power` or :term:`semblance` are formed in the time domain.
+      Equivalent to the :term:`F-K` analysis where the :term:`beam` and the related parameters such as :term:`beam power` or :term:`semblance` are formed in the time domain.
 Seismograms from the :term:`array` stations are shifted according to the considered ranges of :term:`slowness` and :term:`backazimuth` or